 - Allow a Session login and include a @Message.ExtendedInfo object in the response containing the PasswordChangeRequired message from the Base Message Registry.
-This indicates to the client that their session is restricted to performing only the password change operation before access is granted. - Allow a PATCH operation on the ManagerAccount resource to update the Password property.

-If the value of Password is changed, the service shall also set the PasswordChangeRequired property to False.

-• For all other operations, the Service shall respond with status code 403 and include a @Message.ExtendedInfo object containing the PasswordChangeRequired message from the Base Message Registry.
+This indicates to the client that their session is restricted to performing only the password change operation before access is granted. - Allow a GET operation on the ManagerAccount resource associated with the account. - Allow a PATCH operation on the ManagerAccount resource associated with the account to update the Password property.
+If the value of Password is changed, the service shall also set the PasswordChangeRequired property to False. - For all other operations, the Service shall respond with status code 403 and include a @Message.ExtendedInfo object containing the PasswordChangeRequired message from the Base Message Registry.

-13.2.7.
+13.3.7.
 Async tasks